Adeel Ahmed (footballer)

-Adeel Ahmed (born 25 November 1983) is a former Pakistani footballer who played as a midfielder.
-He won national cup twice with PTCL, in 2003 and 2005.
-He was the Pakistan Premier League's Player of the Year in 2005–06 and 2006–07.
+Adeel Ahmed (born 25 November 1983) is a Pakistani former footballer who played as a midfielder.

-He made his international debut in 2001 against Lebanon during the 2002 FIFA World Cup qualifiers, playing 21 matches and scoring one goal for the national side.
+Ahmed won national cup twice with PTCL, in 2003 and 2005, and was the Pakistan Premier League's Player of the Year in 2005–06 and 2006–07.
 He also won the 2004 and 2006 South Asian Games with the Pakistan under-23 national team.

 Early life

 Ahmed was born in Nowshera, North-West Frontier Province (now Khyber Pakhtunkhwa) to Zulfiqar Ahmed.
 He is youngest of seven siblings.
 His idol growing up was Qazi Ashfaq, the Allied Bank forward, who also captained the national football team.
 Ahmed started playing football in his school days, joining his youth team Nowshera Youth in 1999.